-The biggest factor deciding the fate of The Rising Of The Shield Hero Season 2 is its popularity on streaming platforms.
+The biggest factor which decided the fate of The Rising Of The Shield Hero Season 2 and 3 is its popularity on streaming platforms.
 In the past, the determining factor for a producer greenlighting an anime sequel was DVD and Blu-ray sales in Japan, but the market for the anime industry has shifted in the direction of international streaming and merchandise sales (figurines, etc).

 “Overseas streaming services such as Crunchyroll have a larger effect each year on the financial success of anime,” Tamura explained.
 “I do think international demand has a huge impact on production decisions and will have even more as we move forward.”

-Thankfully, that means Tate no Yuusha no Nariagari Season 2 has a good chance since the TV show has often dominated the top spot on Crunchyroll for both the Winter and Spring 2019 anime season.
+Thankfully, that meant Tate no Yuusha no Nariagari Season 2 had a good chance early on since the TV show often dominated the top spot on Crunchyroll for both the Winter and Spring 2019 anime season.

 The second cour of Season 1 began airing on April 3, 2019.
 The first season ended with The Rising Of The Shield Hero Episode 25 on June 26, 2019.